-On the application form there is space to provide details about the dispute and any evidence you have attached.
-Your application can set out the outcome you are seeking and the decision you would like the Tribunal to make.
+On the application form there is space to provide details about the dispute and he decision you would like the Tribunal to make.

+Your application can detail your claim and refer to any supporting evidence you have attached.
 If there is not enough space on the application form, you can attach additional signed pages.
-If you are seeking compensation, include photocopies of any receipts or invoices.
+If you are seeking compensation, include copies of receipts or invoices.